 - Cash (in U.S. dollars or pounds sterling)

 Fees for this service are paid in person to the cashier at the time of the appointment.
+We cannot accept contactless payment of any kind.
 Please note that there is no expedited service outside the United States.
 The option to pay by cash applies to in person applications at the U.S. Embassy, London and U.S. Consulate General, Belfast.
 U.S. Consulate, Edinburgh cannot accept cash payments.

 Social Security Numbers